jar398/listtools/doc/plugin-cheat.md

    separated) for species
    whose taxon concepts are inferred to intersect that A taxon concept.
-   Each relationship is given as the RCC-5 relationship of the A concept to the B concept is given, along with the taxon id and canonical name of the B row.
+   Each relationship is given as the RCC-5 relationship of the A concept to the B concept, along with the taxon id and canonical name of the B row.
    '-' means there may be intersecting species but the list was not computed because the A row was not for a species.
-1. The relationship to the smallest concept associated with a B row that contains the A row's concept.
+1. The relationship to the smallest concept in the B checklist that contains the A row's concept.
 The relationship is given as above: RCC-5 relationship, taxon id, canonical name.
    As long as the A
    and B names are accepted, the A concept is either the same (RCC-5 =)